 Novartis engages with patient organizations in recognition of their unique skills, expertise and perspectives.
 We pledge to fully respect their independence and integrity.
 Patient organizations are neither required nor encouraged to promote or endorse Novartis products and services.
 We do not initiate or drive the initiation of a new patient organization and strive not to be the sole funder of any patient organization.
 When engaging patient organization representatives as speakers, Novartis will compensate them for their time and expenses according to local laws and regulations on a fair market value basis.

-Novartis discloses our relationships with patient organizations by March 31 every year, in compliance with the Code of Practice on Relationships between the Pharmaceutical Industry and Patient Organizations set by the European Federation of Pharmaceutical Industries and Associations (EFPIA).
-Novartis fully recognizes that it has many common interests with patient organizations that represent and support the needs of patients and their caregivers.
-Novartis endorses the EFPIA Code ensuring that its relationships with patient organizations take place in an ethical and transparent manner.
+Novartis annually discloses monetary and non-monetary support to patient organizations around the globe by June 30 every year in compliance with the Code of Practice on Relationships between the Pharmaceutical Industry and Patient Organizations set by the European Federation of Pharmaceutical Industries and Associations (EFPIA).
+Novartis endorses the EFPIA Code and other relevant industry codes to help enable its relationships with patient organizations to take place in an ethical and transparent manner.